 - Zero comedogenic rating prevents pore blockage and blackhead formation

-- Absorbs completely within 3-5 minutes without greasy residue
+- Absorbs quickly without greasy residue

-- Blends seamlessly with 15+ other carrier oils for custom formulations
+- Blends seamlessly with other carrier oils for custom formulations

 Non-Comedogenic Properties of Jojoba Versus Lightweight Alternatives